 You’ll need to incorporate your business, either as an LLC, sole proprietorship, partnership, corporation, or cooperative.
 This legitimizes your business and makes it official in the government’s eyes.

-The article of incorporation also referred to as articles of organization, is proof from your local jurisdiction that your business is, in fact, a business — as well as in good legal standing.
+The article of incorporation—also referred to as article of organization—is proof from your local jurisdiction that your business is, in fact, a business — as well as in good legal standing.
 To get your article of incorporation, go to your state’s website for business resources.
 You can do a search for “how to get an article of incorporation [state]” to find out how.

 8. PCI compliance

 The Payment Card Industry (PCI) has Data Security Standards (DSS) that merchants and payment processors must abide by.
 PCI compliance is intended to protect customer information, requiring businesses to use specific security procedures when handling data.